 Flea markets and swap meets are a great place to unload product if well trafficked.
 For certain items, you can't beat the margins you'll get when selling face to face.
 The lack of shipping expenses just sweetens the deal.

-But flea markets can also be a great place to buy product.
-Many resellers, particularly at flea markets with low barriers to entry for vendors (i.e. cheap rental, no wait list etc) simply don't know or care about the true value of the items they have in their inventory.
+But flea markets can also be a great place to buy the product.
+Many resellers, particularly at flea markets with low barriers to entry for vendors (i.e., cheap rental, no wait list, etc.) simply don't know or care about the true value of the items they have in their inventory.
 This is good news for you.

 The vendors I like to identify are the ones I call the "junk man."
 Now, this is no reflection on the individual.
 I simply say this because the vendor is often selling, well, junk.
 He (it's almost always a man) has tons of stuff, it's dirty and not staged well.
 Prices are often made up on the spot.
 Items were likely salvaged from dumpsters and curbs and are being sold to you for whatever he can get for them.